Table of Contents

 This model means that there are some things the Code of Conduct Committee doesn’t do.
 We do not facilitate apologies, provide mediation of disputes, coach harassers on how to be better, or pass messages between harassers and targets.
 We may choose an action that is not exactly the target’s desired response, based on our scope, goal of protecting the community, and understanding of the situation.

-We will respect confidentiality requests for the purpose of protecting victims of abuse.
+We will respect confidentiality requests for the purpose of protecting targets of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of DU members or the general public.
-We will not name harassment victims without their affirmative consent.
+We will not name harassment targets without their affirmative consent.

 If a participant engages in harassing behavior or other behavior that violates the Code of Conduct, the CoC Committee may take any action we deem appropriate.
 Enforcement of the Code of Conduct does not by itself violate of the Code of Conduct.